mruac/hydrus-remote-tagging/README.md

 * To prevent abuse, remote tag repositories are not supported.
 Add the tags to a local tag repository and migrate them yourself when you are back at your Hydrus client.
 * Tag autocomplete can be added, but at this current stage it is not feasible (fetch all files' metadata, collate tags).
 This feature will be looked into when this [issue](https://github.com/hydrusnetwork/hydrus/issues/958) is resolved.
 * *Be sure to upvote the linked issues if you'd like for them to be added!*

+Based off of [koto's archive-delete web app](https://gitgud.io/koto/hydrus-archive-delete), HRT improves my tagging workflow and so I share this to improve other's tagging workflow.
+I do not take any responsibility for unintentional changes to files if this behaves unexpectedly, create an issue so that I can look into or fix the code yourself and let me know (or don't).